SanjaySinghRajpoot/SanjaySinghRajpoot/README.md

 - Developer Tools: Git, Docker, Github Actions, TravisCI, VS Code
 - Database/Cloud: MongoDB, PostgreSQL, Terraform, Kubernetes, Azure Clo

-### Experience

-Linux Foundation - Moja Global
-Developed CI/CD to push FLINT Cloud images to Azure Container Registry(ACR).
-Added additional endpoints in FLINT Cloud for preprocessing file uploads and a health check endpoint.
-Added a new feature to modify field table data and save these chanegs to a new file.
-Contributed to setting up FLINT.Cloud APIs on Kubernetes Cluster and tested the infrastructure on the Azure
-Container Registry.

-GSOC 2021 - Internationalization (i18n) of p5.js website
-The p5.js website has all the features but it lacks Hindi Translation features.
-In this project I have added the translation to p5.js website.
-Due to internationalization (i18n), the p5.js website is built from templates that retrieve the text content from data files.The entire site is built with Node JS, handlebars and Grunt.
-There are three kinds of pages and each works differently: References, examples and other web pages.
-References Pages are built in English and swapped to other languages using JS on the front-end.
-For every new page we need to create a key value pair in the hi.yml file.

 <h3 align="left">Connect with me:</h3>
 <p align="left">